dominikkraft/Scientific_DataVis_Python/README.md

 # Scientific_DataVis_Python

-This repository contains materials for the 'Scientific Data Visualisation hands-on software tutorial with Python' in the PhD Programme Experimental Medicine at Tübingen University.
+This repository contains materials for the 'Scientific Data Visualization hands-on software tutorial with Python' in the PhD Programme Experimental Medicine at Tübingen University.

-The repository is currently under construction but will contain all necessary materials at a later stage.
+The repository is currently work in progress - please check back later.